alasgarovs/Secure-RDC/README.md

 - For enhanced security, delete traces of the connection as needed.

 **Note:** Ensure you have the necessary permissions before executing these commands.

-**Note:** If you want setup.exe file for free, you can contact with me.
+**Note:** If you want setup file for make test, you can contact with me.

 Feel free to contribute, report issues, or suggest improvements!